 Song #457: Like A Hurricane by Neil Young.

 Neil Young is quoted as saying that “Like a Hurricane” was written in the back seat of a friend’s car.
 The inspiration for the song is as simple as the lyrics imply.
 It was seeing a beautiful girl “…in a crowded, hazy bar, dancing on the light from star to star.”
-Apparently, he did not go home with this girl and, as well, this girl was not the woman he ended up eventually marrying.
+Apparently, he did not go home with this girl.
 But, unlike a lot of guys who end up going home alone, Young viewed his longing through a songwriter’s lens and crafted this song, basically, in one night.
 The lyrics were written in the backseat of the car, the music was created throughout the night in the house he was sharing with a few of his musician buddies.
 The end result is a song that has become a staple in all of his live shows ever since.
-“Like A Hurricane” is one of those songs that appeal to a varied audience.
+“Like A Hurricane” is one of those songs that appeals to a varied audience.
 On the one hand, the song is filled with romantic-sounding lyrics.
 Phrases like, “I am just a dreamer and you are just a dream.” seem to roll off of Young’s tongue as they would any romantic poet.
-On the other hand, “Like a Hurricane” is noted for its two, extended guitar solos, which appeal to those who came to rock.
+On the other hand, “Like a Hurricane” is noted for its two extended guitar solos, which appeal to those who came to rock.

 The link to the acoustic version of Like a Hurricane by Neil Young (from MTV Unplugged) can be found here.